pgrady3/music-compression-web/README.md

 # Introduction

+Audio files are notoriously large when uncompressed.
+For example, CD quality audio, sampled at 44 kHz, has a bitrate of 1,411 kbits per second (kbps).

 Music compression is essential to reduce file size of audio data, enabling efficient storage and transmission.
 MP3 is the most common *lossy* compression algorithm which uses spectral transforms to harness the sparisity and the perceptual limitation of human hearing.

 The common bitrates for MP3 codec ranges between 128 kbit/s and 320 kbit/s.
 Here is a [link](https://www.youtube.com/watch?v=53tdYmJuUmM) that compares a song with different bitrates ranging from 1kbit/s to 320 kbit/s.